Have You Heard About These Lesser-Known Wine Varietals?

 Tasting notes: berry notes (mulberry/blackberry), plum, spiced (liquorice, cinnamon, pepper).

-Growth regions: Spain (origin), France.
+Growth regions: Spain (origin), France, South Africa

 Blends: often bottled as single varietal wines, but also blended with Grenache and Shiraz.

 Riesling is one of the more versatile wine varietals and its flavours range from sweet to dry.
 This lesser-known varietal thrives best in high-sloped regions and the distinct ‘wet stone’ flavour attributed to Riesling comes from the slate minerals in the soil.
 The taste/smell of Riesling is often compared to petrol, this is due to an aromatic compound (TDN) present in most wines.
 All wines contain this compound, but the aroma becomes more pronounced during the ageing process of this varietal.
-Riesling has particularly high acidity, just one sip and your mouth begins to salivate.
+Riesling has a particularly high acidity, just one sip and your mouth begins to salivate.
 Apart from tasting like wet stone and smelling like petrol, Riesling varies by region.
 It generally contains fruit-forward flavours, such as apple, peach, tropical fruits, honey and ginger.

 The taste/smell of Riesling is often compared to petrol, this is due to an aromatic compound (TDN) present in most wines.